Vietnamese Traditional Dresses & Costumes

 The ascent of the Vietnamese cone hat to a symbol of national pride started quite possibly about 3000 years ago, depicted on two ancient relics from around this time.
 Very little has changed in terms of the design; the 16 circles of bamboo covered with palm leaf are the standard formula and it is one of the few crafts that has resisted any form of industrialisation because machines cannot replicate the level of human dexterity necessary to make it.

-Nowadays, the Non La features regularly in traditional dance performances and in the world of art, with many artisans around the country capable of stitching romantic images into the hats.
-This is especially the case in Hue , a city near the centre of the country where the Non La gained the most popular because of the region’s persistent rainfall and sunshine.
+Nowadays, the Non La features regularly in traditional dance performances and in the world of art, with many artisans around the country capable of stitching romantic images into hats.
+This is especially the case in Hue, a city near the centre of the country where the Non La gained the most popular because of the region’s persistent rainfall and sunshine.
 Here, the Non La became the Non Bai Tho, translating to ‘poem hat’, a truly amazing regional variation that features poems and images of Vietnamese folklore that only become visible in sunlight.

 Non Bai Tho